PAIR-code/lit/website/src/setup.md

 # Use LIT on your own models and data

 This is a brief overview of how to run LIT with your own models and datasets.
-For more details, see the documentation in the [code repository](https://github.com/pair-code/lit).
+For more details, see the [documentation](https://github.com/PAIR-code/lit/blob/main/documentation/index.md).

 To run LIT with your own models and data, you can create a custom `demo.py` script that passes these to the LIT server.
 For example: